An average trading volume for British American Tobacco p.l.c. (BTI) has been steady over the recent period. - The Dwinnex

 Shares Statistics:

-The stock has traded on average 2.62M shares per day over the past 3-months and 2.02M shares per day over the last 10 days, according to various share statistics.
+According to the various share statistics, BTI traded on average about 2.60M shares per day over the past 3-months and 2.07M shares per day over the past 10 days.
 A total of 2.26B shares are outstanding, with a floating share count of 2.12B.
 Insiders hold about 4.60% of the company’s shares, while institutions hold 7.00% stake in the company.
-Shares short for BTI as of Jul 14, 2022 were 2.9M with a Short Ratio of 0.72, compared to 3.06M on Jun 14, 2022.
+Shares short for BTI as of Jul 14, 2022 were 2.9M with a Short Ratio of 0.73, compared to 3.06M on Jun 14, 2022.

 Dividends & Splits

-In the trailing 12 months, BTI’s forward annual dividend rate was 2.10, compared to 2.81 this year.
-Against a Trailing Annual Dividend Yield of 5.24%, it implies a Forward Annual Dividend Yield of 7.56%.
+The forward annual dividend rate for BTI is 2.81, which was 2.10 in the trailing 12 months.
+Against a Trailing Annual Dividend Yield of 5.28%, it implies a Forward Annual Dividend Yield of 7.56%.
 The stock’s 5-year Average Dividend Yield is 6.35.
-The current Payout Ratio is 77.30% for BTI, which recently paid a dividend on Feb 05, 2023 with an ex-dividend date of Sep 28, 2022.
+The current Payout Ratio is 79.20% for BTI, which recently paid a dividend on Feb 05, 2023 with an ex-dividend date of Sep 28, 2022.
 Stock splits for the company last occurred on Feb 13, 2017 when the company split stock in a 2:1 ratio.

 Earnings Estimates